mirraaj/RLsymptomchecker/README.md

 ## Todo

-Current Implementation doesn't incorporate the hierarchical part.
+a) Current Implementation doesn't incorporate the hierarchical part.
 Need to add it when anatomical data is ready.

+b) Add User Simulator documentation.